sundarigari/LearnK8/certification.md

             spec:

 ## Rollout and Versioning in Deployments
-Revision1 is created when a new deployment is created
-when the new image/spec applied then new Revision2 is pplied
+When you create a deployment it triggers a new rollout which inturn creates a new depl. revision Revision1 is created when a new deployment with appimage:v1 is created when the new image(or spec) appimage:v2 applied to the deployment, then a new Revision2 is applied

     kubectl rollout status deployment/depname